-Joy has also written articles for The Guardian, The Independent and The Telegraph:-
+Joy has also written articles for The Independent, The Guardian and The Telegraph:-

 The Independent 24 Hours In A Suicide Crisis Centre: How we deal with emergencies as a heatwave brings increasing numbers of clients and NHS mental health services staff shortages create an even greater need for our service.